JSFoundation/TAC/Applications/arc.md

 - https://github.com/smallwins/lambda
 - https://npm-stat.com/charts.html?package=%40smallwins%2Flambda

-However, we think that’s totally ok, and that the effort is still worth our while.
+However, that effort taught us a lot about *functions as a service*, evolved our understanding and established the `.arc` solving real problems from direct experience.
 It’s very early days for the idea of _functions as a service_, and we believe the JS Foundation is the right place to grow this solution.

 ### Ecosystem